About process customization and inherited processes

 To customize the work tracking system, you customize an inherited process through the administrative user interface for the organization.
 All projects that use an inherited process get the customizations made to that process.
 On the other hand, you configure your Agile tools—Backlogs, Sprints, Kanban boards, and Taskboard—for each team.

-To customize an on-premises TFS project, see On-premises XML process model.
-This article applies to Azure DevOps Services only.
+To customize an on-premises project or update XML definition files to support customization, see On-premises XML process model.
+This article applies to Azure DevOps Services and Azure DevOps Server 2019 only.

 There are a number of customizations you can make.
 The primary ones are adding custom work item types (WITs) or modifying an existing WIT to add custom fields, modify the layout, or change the workflow.